How long does a hip prosthesis last?

 This is due to:

-• precise implant position
+• precise implant positioning

-• optimal leg length balance
+• Optimal leg length balance

 • perfect soft tissue tension

-• precise choice of implant
+• Precise selection of the implant

 • fewer complications